frida/frida-website/_posts/2018-08-25-frida-12-1-released.markdown

 Frida's V8 dependency was previously at 6.2.2, and has now been upgraded to 7.0.242.
 The move to such a new version means that the V8 debugger API is gone and has been replaced with the new Inspector API, which the latest Node.js is also using.
-What's pretty awesome about it is that it's natively supported by Google Chrome's Inspector.
+One thing that's pretty awesome about it is that it's natively supported by Google Chrome's Inspector.

 To start using it, just tell Frida to use V8, by calling *session.enable_jit()*, and then *session.enable_debugger()*.